SMaRT: Online Reusable Resource Assignment and an Application to Mediation in the Kenyan Judiciary: Background and Related Work

 \section{Background and Related Work}

 Prior work links judicial inefficiency to weaker economic performance \cite{kapopoulos2024judicial} and highlights substantial scope for improving court operations \cite{ferro2020benchmarking,ippoliti2020efficiency}.
-In Kenya, active case management has been associated with improved judicial efficiency and reduced crime rates \cite{odhiambo2014efficiency}; nonetheless, civil cases remain severely backlogged.
+In Kenya, active case management has been associated with improved judicial efficiency and reduced crime rates \cite{odhiambo2014efficiency}.
+Nonetheless, civil cases remain severely backlogged.
 To address this, the Kenyan Judiciary introduced Court-Annexed Mediation (CAM) to reduce the time and cost of dispute resolution.
-While court trials often span years and incur substantial legal and administrative costs, mediation offers a faster, more flexible, and less adversarial alternative, frequently without legal representation, that can reduce judicial backlogs.
+Court trials often span years and incur substantial legal and administrative costs; mediation offers a faster, more flexible, and less adversarial alternative.
 Under CAM, civil cases are screened and referred to mediation, with court-appointed mediators facilitating negotiation between parties within a 70-day window.
 Cases that reach agreement are resolved; others proceed to trial.
-A key challenge to scaling CAM lies in mediator assignment: historical data indicate that mediators with persistently low resolution rates continue to receive cases, and many mediated disputes ultimately return to court.
+A key challenge to scaling CAM lies in mediator assignment: historical data indicate that mediators persistently achieving low case agreement rates continue to receive cases, and many mediated disputes ultimately return to court.
 We therefore ask how an algorithmic approach that leverages case-level and mediator-level data can optimally assign mediators to incoming cases to improve overall case outcomes.